 The leaf nodes—which are attached at the end of the branches—represent possible outcomes for each action.
 There are typically two types of leaf nodes: square leaf nodes, which indicate another decision to be made, and circle leaf nodes, which indicate a chance event or unknown outcome.

 When formed together, these elements loosely resemble a tree, which is where the diagram gets its name.
+This gradient decision tree example shows you how it works.

-Although you can certainly make a case for Grandmother Willow’s age old advice to “let your spirits guide you”, sometimes, a more formalized and calculated approach is necessary.
+Although you can certainly make a case for Grandmother Willow’s age-old advice to “let your spirits guide you”, sometimes, a more formalized and calculated approach is necessary.
 This is why decision trees are so effective.

 Why should you make a decision tree?